Great Blue Hole: Exploration

 The site was made famous by Jacques Cousteau, who declared it one of the top five scuba diving sites in the world.
 In 1971 he brought his ship, the Calypso, to the hole to chart its depths.
 Investigations by this expedition confirmed the hole's origin as typical karst limestone formations, formed before rises in sea level in at least four stages, leaving ledges at depths of 21 m, 49 m, and 91 m.
 Stalactites were retrieved from submerged caves, confirming their previous formation above sea level.
 Some of these stalactites were also off-vertical by 5˚ in a consistent orientation, indicating that there had also been some past geological shift and tilting of the underlying plateau, followed by a long period in the current plane.
 The tilt indicates that this was movement of the land, rather than a rise in sea level alone.
 The initial measured depth of the Great Blue Hole was about 125 m which is the most often cited depth up to this day.

 An expedition was conducted in the summer of 1997 to collect core samples from the Blue Hole's floor and document the cave system.
 To accomplish these tasks, all of the divers had to be certified in cave diving and mixed gases.

 In December 2018, two submarines descended into the Blue Hole in an attempt to map its interior.
 Using sonar scanning, the team was nearly able to complete a 3-D map of the 1,000 ft hole.
 One of their discoveries was a layer of hydrogen sulfide at a depth of approximately 300 ft.
 The water at that depth and below becomes dark, anoxic and devoid of life.
 The submarine expedition also discovered the bodies of two divers at the bottom, out of three believed to have gone missing while diving there, and reported them to Belizean authorities.
 Out of respect, the crew declined to bring the bodies back to land, thus leaving them buried at sea.

+The Great Blue Hole is near the center of the Lighthouse Reef.

 Tourism

-The Great Blue Hole is a popular destination for recreational scuba divers making day trips from the coastal tourist communities in Belize.

-On-shore caves of similar formation, as large collapsed sinkholes, are well known in Belize and in the Yucatán Peninsula, where they are known as cenotes.
-Unlike the mainland cenotes which often link to underwater cave systems, there is little evidence of horizontal development in the Blue Hole.

 In 2012, Discovery Channel ranked the Great Blue Hole as number one on its list of "The 10 Most Amazing Places on Earth".
 In 2018, they featured a two-hour special titled Discovery Live: Into the Blue Hole featuring Erika Bergman, Fabien Cousteau and Richard Branson.

+Ecology

+The rim of the Great Blue Hole supports a community of coral and tropical fish, with the shallow reef edge reaching approximately 5 metres (16 ft) in depth before sloping gradually to 10 metres (33 ft) and then dropping to a near-vertical cliff.

+The Blue Hole is a habitat for species such as groupers, squirrelfish, angelfish, butterflyfish, and midnight parrotfish.
+The site is also inhabited by reef sharks such as nurse sharks, the Caribbean reef shark, and the blacktip shark.
+Sea anemones, Pederson's cleaner shrimp, and neon gobies are also found in the area.